saflin/bs-test/README.md

 ### Improvements

-* Solution has zero test coverage.
-Should write unit and components.
+* Because of time constraint couldnt write tests for the solution.Should write unit and component tests.

 * Add more logs for debugging purpose. there is limited logs at the moment.